TestID22/Real-world-test-automation-framework-Playwright-Selenium-Adoption/README.md

 BasePage - to work with pages
 BaseElement - to apply all element for both frameworks
 TODO:
- - API implementation (requests) - done
+ - API implementation (requests) - DONE
- - CV lib
+ - CV lib -
+ - Faker -
+ - GetElementS for Playwright -  Selenium -
+ - Decorator try_again - DONE